 In order to submit an eTA NZ application, it is also necessary to complete a few security-related questions, and pay the eTA fee with a valid debit or credit card.
-Visitors transiting through New Zealand on their way to Antarctica are not required to pay the Tourism Tax Conservation IVL for NZ that is normally charged along with the eTA application, since they are not permitted to leave the airport.
+Visitors transiting through New Zealand on their way to Antarctica are not required to pay the Tourism Tax Conservation IVL for NZ that is normally charged along with the eTA application.

-The IVL is a small tourist tax which has been introduced to allow travelers to help contribute to protecting the natural environment and infrastructure they enjoy during their stay in New Zealand, and is only charged to eTA applicants who will exit the airport and spend time in country.
+The IVL is a small tourist tax which has been introduced to allow travelers to help contribute to protecting the natural environment and infrastructure they enjoy during their stay in New Zealand.

 Getting to Antarctica from New Zealand

 The majority of tourists who choose to visit Antarctica get there by cruise ship.
 Most cruises to Antarctica leave from South America, especially Ushuaia in the far south of Argentina.
 However, there is an increasing number of cruises traveling to Antarctica from New Zealand, which depart from either Invercargill or Lyttleton in the east and south of the South Island and cross to Antarctica via the Ross Sea.

 When preparing to travel to Antarctica from New Zealand, it is essential to pack suitable clothing to withstand icy conditions and the low Antarctic temperatures, especially if visiting in the winter months.
 It is suggested that travelers: